jianpingliao1991/steedos.org/docs/api/graphql_query.md

 ### Suffix __label

-If the GraqhQL script has some field that return Date, DateTime, Boolean, etc., and you want to display them directly to your customers, you need to add the `__label` suffix after the field name to indicate that you want to format the field value, otherwise it will return the content of the field stored in the database directly.
+If the GraqhQL script has some field that return Date, DateTime, Boolean, Select, etc., and you want to display them directly to your customers, you need to add the `__label` suffix after the field name to indicate that you want to format the field value, otherwise it will return the content of the field stored in the database directly.

 #### Date/DateTime